kalabha/growthplug/README.md

 Create .env like .env.example in the project folder with appropriate values

+To create database run
 ```sh
 $ python manage.py migrate
 ```
+To create superuser run
+``
+$ python manage.py createsuperuser
+``

 Facebook API requires the app to be in development mode for testing purposes.
 Ensure that you have satisfied all the requirements.

+For Facebook authentication a third-party library [django-allauth](https://github.com/pennersr/django-allauth) is used.
+It requires app id and secret key of your Facebook app.

+ Login to Django admin to configure Social Application model for Facebook provider.